-Jorge is represented by James Black Management,
+Jorge is represented worldwide by

-please click here for enquiries and an updated biography
+Please click here for enquiries and an updated biography

 Awards include the Manning Tenor Prize 2008, Monmouth Choral Society Prize 2009, the Garsington Chorus Award 2010 , finalist in the Oxford Lieder Competition 2012 and semifinalist in the Handel Competition 2013 and in the Bach Singers Prize 2013.
 Jorge was the tenor recipient of the BecaBach 2015 in Barcelona, the Gil-Rodríguez award for his excellent and valuable contribution to Opéra de Baugé 2016, the first Audition Oracle role preparation award in 2017 for his debut in the Göttingen International Händel Festival, and the Help Musicians UK transmission fund 2018.

 Jorge Navarro Colorado’s broadcasts include In Tune for BBC and a concert with the BBC National Orchestra of Wales on Radio 3, and his recordings include Lotario and Rodrigo from the Göttingen Festival on Accent CD and German Cantatas with Solo Violin with Ensemble Diderot on Audax Records CD (Nominated for a 2019 International Classical Music Award).